 ABSTRACT: “Doctor” is an OPNFV requirement project.
-Its scope is fault management and maintenance and it aims at developing and realizing the consequent implementation for the OPNFV reference platform.
+Its scope is NFVI fault management and maintenance and it aims at developing and realizing the consequent implementation for the OPNFV reference platform.

 This deliverable is …

 Definition of terms:

 Different SDOs and communities use different terminology related to NFV / Cloud / SDN.
 This list tries to define an OPNFV terminology, mapping/translating the OPNFV terms to terminology used in other contexts.